christopher-kleine/TopHop/PQ93/README.md

 ## About PQ93

-Quote from the official website: https://pennie.itch.io/pq93
+Quote from the official website https://pennie.itch.io/pq93

 ```
 PQ93 is a fantasy console written in modern C++ (previously in C). it uses Gameboy resolution (160x144), the arne16 color palette, and MoonScript.
 It runs on Windows, macOS, and Ubuntu.